jdillard/personal-site/_posts/2017-02-19-capturing-max-scroll-length-with-google-analytics.md

-I started by only adding the [googleanalytics/autotrack](https://github.com/googleanalytics/autotrack) script along with the [maxScrollTracker](https://github.com/googleanalytics/autotrack/blob/master/docs/plugins/max-scroll-tracker.md) plugin to my sites in order to tell which pages users scroll the most on and what sources refer the most engaged readers.
+I started by only adding the [googleanalytics/autotrack](https://github.com/googleanalytics/autotrack) script along with the [maxScrollTracker](https://github.com/googleanalytics/autotrack/blob/master/docs/plugins/max-scroll-tracker.md) plugin to my sites in order to track which pages users scroll the most on and what sources refer the most engaged readers.
 This information could be useful to see how engaging your current content is or when deciding on how to structure important content on particular pages.